davidlind/mailjet-cli/README.md

 I am in no way affiliated with Mailjet.

 # Installation
+You need to have Go installed to be able to build.

 Just build the package to get the executable:

 `$ go build`